-We want to make a positive impact on the lives of our residents by creating and providing excellent social care that enhances wellbeing and inspires them to stay connected to their communities
+Our purpose is to make a positive impact on the lives of our residents by creating and providing excellent social care that enhances wellbeing and inspires them to stay connected to their communities.

 BJCC - promoting meaningful lives for our community.